dyson/lo/README.md

 - With the log level set to lo.LevelNone, lo isn't nop.
 Using a single Printf function this isn't possible but it is minimal.
 - With the log level set to info, debug messages aren't nop for the same reason above.
 - INFO and DEBUG are prefixed to the format string for easier log passing.
 - Lo only implements Printf as this is the minimal interface a logger needs.
-This makes switching out this logger for something else in the event you need a different features easy. [(discussion)](https://groups.google.com/forum/#!msg/golang-dev/F3l9Iz1JX4g/szAb07lgFAAJ)
+This makes switching out this logger for something else in the event you need a different features easy. [(inspired from discussion)](https://groups.google.com/forum/#!msg/golang-dev/F3l9Iz1JX4g/szAb07lgFAAJ)
 - Lo only has INFO and DEBUG levels.
-From experience that's all I use. [(Dave Cheney)](https://dave.cheney.net/2015/11/05/lets-talk-about-logging)
+From experience that's all I use. [(inspired by Dave Cheney)](https://dave.cheney.net/2015/11/05/lets-talk-about-logging)
-- The package level logger has been removed so you need to create a lo logger and pass that around your app. [(Peter Bourgon)](https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html)
+- The package level logger has been removed so you need to create a lo logger and pass that around your app. [(inspired by Peter Bourgon)](https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html)

 ## Installation
 Using dep for dependency management (https://github.com/golang/dep):